Washington Township High School (New Jersey): Athletic accomplishments

-The 10-11 girls' basketball team won the South Jersey Group IV state sectional title as the 11th seed, knocking off top-seeded division rival Cherry Hill High School East (who entered the game with a 26-1 record) in the sectional final by a 46-43 score.
-The 11-12 girls' basketball team won the Olympic Conference and the South Jersey Group IV state sectional title, beating Toms River East High School in the sectional final by a score of 55-24, after starting the game on a 23-point run and leading 26-2 at the half.
-The 12-13 girls' basketball team won the Olympic Conference and their third consecutive South Jersey Group IV state sectional title, beating division rival Williamstown High School in the sectional final by a score of 50-38, sealing the victory with a 20-6 run after Williamstown had pulled ahead by two points in the fourth quarter.
+The 10–11 girls' basketball team won the South Jersey Group IV state sectional title as the 11th seed, knocking off top-seeded division rival Cherry Hill High School East (who entered the game with a 26–1 record) in the sectional final by a 46–43 score.
+The 11–12 girls' basketball team won the Olympic Conference and the South Jersey Group IV state sectional title, beating Toms River East High School in the sectional final by a score of 55–24, after starting the game on a 23-point run and leading 26–2 at the half.
+The 12–13 girls' basketball team won the Olympic Conference and their third consecutive South Jersey Group IV state sectional title, beating division rival Williamstown High School in the sectional final by a score of 50–38, sealing the victory with a 20–6 run after Williamstown had pulled ahead by two points in the fourth quarter.

 The girls' bowling team won the Group IV state championship in 2011.

 The Minutemen boys' soccer team won the Group IV state championships in 2014 (against runner-up Scotch Plains-Fanwood High School in the finals), 2015 (vs. West Orange High School) and 2018 (vs. Morris Knolls High School).
-The program earned their first title in program history in 2014 with a 1-0 win against Scotch Plains-Fanwood High School.
-The team repeated in 2015 by defeating West Orange High School by a score of 1-0 in the championship game.
-The team won the program's third Group IV title and finished the season with a 24-1 record after defeating Morris Knolls in the 2018 championship game.
+The program earned their first title in program history in 2014 with a 1–0 win against Scotch Plains-Fanwood High School.
+The team repeated in 2015 by defeating West Orange High School by a score of 1–0 in the championship game.
+The team won the program's third Group IV title and finished the season with a 24–1 record after defeating Morris Knolls in the 2018 championship game.

-Extracurricular activities

-Washington Township is home to the NJ-932nd Air Force Junior Reserve Officer Training Corps, which includes five curricular course offerings in aerospace science.
-The NJ-932 has a drill team and color guard open to all cadets in the NJ-932.

 Music program

-The Washington Township High School Orchestra is under the direction of Ian Hoblitzell.
 On April 22, 2011, the Orchestra participated and played at Carnegie Hall in the National Invitational Band and Orchestra Festival.

 The Washington Township High School Wind Ensemble has been participating at the New Jersey State Gala at Rutgers University.